xamarin/dev-days-labs/HandsOnLab/README.md

 ITableDataStore<Speaker> table;
 ```

-Inside of the constructor use the statis AzureClient to get the table:
+Inside of the constructor use the static AzureClient to get the table:

 ```csharp
 table = App.AzureClient.Table<Speaker>();
 ```

 #### Update async Task GetSpeakers()
-Now, instead of calling the HttpClient to get a string, let's query the Table:
+Now, instead of using the HttpClient to get a string, let's query the Table:

 Change the *try* block of code to: